Sudaraka88/LDWeaver/README.md

 ## Quick Start

-To run BacGWES, all you need is a fasta alignment and the corresponding genbank annotation file.
+To run BacGWES, all you need is a fasta alignment (can be gz compressed) and the corresponding genbank annotation file with the reference sequence.
 A toy dataset is provided in the package itself to confirm that everything is setup correctly.

 > **Note** For GWES analysis, it is recommended to use an alignment with
 > a large number of sequences (at least \>500).
 Such alignments can be